Need Help?

 When Microwaving food, the display panel would seem to act normal, but the typical microwave sound would be absent.
 No microwave action would occur.
 Eventually an F5 code would display.
 Problem was the upper door switch.
 Found it by opening up the cabinet, removing the display panel (1 screw and a couple of plugs) and testing all three micro switched with a meter.
 Two switches are for the door and one for some kind of ventilation flap.
 They are all in the same area.
 Go to YouTube to see...
 Read more

-If your microwave won't heat food or makes buzzing sounds, the high voltage capacitor may have failed.
-This part stores electrical energy for the magnetron.
+If your microwave runs but won't heat, a failed magnetron capacitor may be the cause.
+This high-voltage component stores energy for the magnetron.

 By continuing to use our site, you agree to our Terms of Usage and Privacy Policy.
 You can learn more about how we use cookies by reviewing our Privacy Policy.